khinthandarkyaw98/NLP/KTDK_note/word_representation_note.md

 * Here we can also a soft approach.
 Use exponent on the length!
 But don't set the exponent 0 or 1!
 You know the reason!
 > For more details, [check this out](https://www.coursera.org/learn/nlp-sequence-models/lecture/AkjG2/refinements-to-beam-search).

+### Beam Search is an approximate search algorithm.
+It is a heuristic search algorithm.
+#### It doesn't provide you the exact output like the Depth Frist Search or Breadht First Search does.